Credit-Based vs. Discount-Based Congestion Pricing: A Comparison Study: Numerical Experiments

-However, when $\lambda_E$ far exceeds $\lambda_R$, the optimal CBCP policy may outperform the optimal DBCP policy in attaining a lower equilibrium societal cost, as observed in Prop. \ref{Prop: Assump lambda R geq lambda E removed}, primarily by generating lower eligible user costs.
-For example, the optimal DBCP policy for $\boldlambda = (20, 1, 0)$ generated a $2.7\%$ increase in eligible user costs at equilibrium compared to its CBCP counterpart, which contributed towards a $1.7\%$ increase in the equilibrium societal cost, despite generating lower ineligible user costs and higher toll revenues.
+\looseness=-1 Next, when $\lambda_R < \lambda_E$, the stationary DBCP policy \textit{can but does not always} produce a lower equilibrium societal cost compared to the stationary CBCP policy (see Table \ref{Table: (Avg) All equilibrium results, for all lambda}).
+In particular, when $\lambda_E$ slightly exceeds $\lambda_R$, compared to the stationary CBCP policy, the stationary DBCP policy may generate sufficiently higher toll revenues (e.g., when $\boldlambda = (5, 1, 0)$) or lower ineligible user costs (e.g., when $\boldlambda = (5, 1, 1)$) at equilibrium to yield a net decrease in societal cost.
+However, when $\lambda_E$ far exceeds $\lambda_R$, stationary CBCP policies may outperform their DBCP counterpart in attaining a lower equilibrium societal cost (see Prop. \ref{Prop: Assump lambda R geq lambda E removed}), primarily by lowering eligible user costs.
+For example, at $\boldlambda = (20, 1, 0)$, the stationary DBCP policy generated a $2.7\%$ increase in eligible user costs at equilibrium compared to its CBCP counterpart, which contributed to a $1.7\%$ rise in societal cost, despite lower ineligible user costs and higher toll revenues.